-The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The Academy's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties; and - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the Resources, HR & Audit committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.

-The board of directors has considered the need for a specific internal audit function and has decided to appoint Buzzacott as internal auditor
+The board of trustees has decided to contract the services of Buzzacott as internal auditor.

-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular the checks carried out in the current period included:
+The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems.
+In particular, the checks carried out in the current period included: